 Now that we have seen how hupotassō is used in various verses unrelated to marriage and have gleaned a sense of the meaning, here are the verses relating to marriage.

-Wives to Husbands
+Wives Subject to Their Own Husbands

 “Wives, submit yourselves unto your own husbands, as unto the Lord.”